domharrington/node-gitlog/README.md

 Defaults to 'abbrevHash', 'hash', 'subject' and 'authorName'.

+### since
+Limit commits to newer than the given value.
+See [git-log(1)](https://www.kernel.org/pub/software/scm/git/docs/git-log.html) for valid formats.

+### until
+Limit commits to old than the given value..
+See [git-log(1)](https://www.kernel.org/pub/software/scm/git/docs/git-log.html) for valid formats.

 ## How it works

 This module works by executing a child process (using `child_process.exec()`) to the `git` executable, then parsing the stdout into commits.
 This is done using the `--pretty` command line option which allows you to provide a custom formatter to `git log`.
 To enable easy parsing the format is delimited by a tab (`\t`) character.